DeclareDesign/DeclareDesign/cran-comments.md

 0 errors | 0 warnings | 1 note

-* This is a new release.

 ## Reverse dependencies

-This is a new release, so there are no reverse dependencies.
+There are no issues with any revdeps.

 ---